International Student Services Office

-- Students must attend the school for which they are authorized.
-Make sure to use the Johnson & Wales University I-20 to enter the United States.
+- You must attend the school for which you are authorized; make sure to use the Form I-20 or DS-2019 Johnson & Wales University provided to you to enter the United States.

-- Students must keep their passport and I-20 valid at all times.
-I-20s must be reissued when any information on them changes (e.g., name, major, sponsor, etc.).
+- Students must keep their passport and I-20 or DS-2019 valid at all times.
+I-20s or DS-2019s must be reissued when any information on them changes (e.g., name, major, sponsor).

 - On-campus employment must be limited to a total of 20 hours per week while school is in session.

-- All trips outside the United States require a signature on a student's I-20 from 1 of ISSO's Designated School Officials (DSO) to re-enter the United States.
-Travel signatures require updating each term.
+- Check your travel documents to be certain they are in order before leaving the United States.
+All trips outside the United States require a signature on your Form I-20 or DS-2019 from a Designated School Official (DSO) or Alternate Responsible Officer (ARO) to re-enter the United States.
+Signatures require updating every semester.

-- Students must report a change of residence to ISSO and USCIS within 10 days of the change.
+- Report a change of residence to JWU Global-ISSO and USCIS no later than 10 days of the change through your jwuLink.

 Refer to the ISSO webpage for further information.